-If you are applying for a place in reception class commencing September 2018 and live in Cornwall you should complete Cornwall Council's Common Application Form, available electronically from Cornwall Council or in paper form in their reception class prospectus
+If you are applying for a place in reception class commencing September 2020 and live in Cornwall you should complete Cornwall Council's Common Application Form, available electronically from Cornwall Council.
+The application form and supporting information will be available on the Local Authority's website.